Skipp-py/Skipp-py/README.md

 - 👋 Hi, I’m @Skipp-py
 - 👀 I’m interested in ... snakes more specifically, Python.
 Data Science and the great outdoors.
-- 🌱 I’m currently learning ... write in Python.
+- 🌱 I’m currently learning ... to write in Python.
 They have surprisingly good hand-writing considering they have no fingers.
 - 💞️ I’m looking to collaborate on ...
 Anything and everything.
 - 📫 How to reach me ... luek.coding@themostpopularsearchengine.com